anupamkliv/mia/README.md

 Top-level modules:

+- **centralized/**
+  - Trains models in a standard centralized setup
-- `centralized/` — centralized training + inference-time dropout analysis utilities
+  - Performs inference-time dropout analysis on the trained target model

+- **centralized_medical/**
-- `centralized_medical/` — centralized experiments for medical datasets/tasks
+  - Centralized pipelines adapted for medical datasets and tasks

+- **fl/**
-- `fl/` — federated learning training and evaluation (e.g., global aggregated model checkpoints)
+  - Federated learning training (e.g., FedAvg)
+  - Produces a final aggregated global model
+  - Applies inference-time dropout analysis on the aggregated model

+- **prior/**
-- `prior/` — prior / baseline implementations used for comparison
+  - Baseline and prior membership inference implementations
+  - Used for comparative evaluation

 > If you are new to the repo, start with `centralized/` and `fl/`.
 The `prior/` folder is mainly for reproducing baseline comparisons.